bencyrus/chatterbox-express/readme.md

 # 🎯 Chatterbox Express API

-A simple Express.js API for the Chatterbox iOS app with SQLite database and normalized schema.
+A production-ready Express.js API for the Chatterbox iOS app with PostgreSQL database and automatic migrations.

 ## 🚀 Getting Started